arpa2/tlspool/doc/identities.rst

 between domain servers for SMTP, XMPP and SIP; these protocols call for a connection by the side that needs to take the initiative.

+The TLS Pool is actually trying to pave the way towards a more symmetric approach to TLS, where we speak in terms of local and remote identities, and whether they are to be authenticated.
+The party taking the initiatice may be left to the TLS Pool (given a suitable small adaption to the TLS protocol to favour symmetric application protocols).
+The entire API design has been updated to reflect this symmetry.

 In practice, client identities are not always required and when they are they take the form ``user@example.com`` while servers often use the identity of a domain such as ``example.com``, so there are other places that show the distinction -- but this is a mere practice for which no strict general requirement exists.
+In the general terms of the TLS Pool API it is said that a domain may identify on behalf of a user underneath that domain.
+This is common practice; for instance a mail server is generally trusted to be under sufficiently tight administrative control that it would reliably represent its users.

 Mechanism: Internal and External Identities
 -------------------------------------------

-The one thing that TLS Pool supports in terms of identities is a distinction between **internal identities** that will never be shown to the outside world (at least not without confirmation) and **external identities** that are considered visible to outside entities.
+The implementation concept that the TLS Pool supports in terms of identities is a possible distinction between **internal identities** that will not normally be shown to the outside world (at least not without confirmation) and **external identities** that are considered visible to outside entities.

-The TLS Pool finds its local identities in a database, usually in a file named ``localid.db``, where they may be marked with flags.
-One of these flags is ``LID_INTERNAL`` that states that the identity given should not be sent out without confirmation.
-TODO: Should not be in localid.db but in disclose.db!
+This is implemented with a possible callback scheme that triggers whenever a local identity is to be shown to the outside world.
+Based on a disclosure database that may contain previously approved published local identities, and possibly making a callback to a "lidentry" program, the user can control whether a local identity is sent out to a remote peer, or whether it will be replaced before it is sent out.

 Specifically note that the TLS Pool contains no rules to reason like "matching domain names" in remote and local identities to